FIRST-rubik/first-rubik.github.io/docs/software_device.md

 Don't configure the device, it's not needed as Photonvision will take care of everything
 :::

-2. Instead of selecting Ubuntu in the Qualcomm Launcher, please select Custom and grab the latest Rubik Pi Image from [Photonvision Github Currently PR #2110](https://github.com/PhotonVision/photonvision/pull/2110)
+2. Instead of selecting Ubuntu in the Qualcomm Launcher, please select Custom and grab the latest Rubik Pi Image from [Photonvision Github Currently BETA Build](https://github.com/PhotonVision/photonvision/actions/runs/18438258948/artifacts/4246779407)